richardforth/vs-code-tips-and-tricks/README.md

 # vs-code-tips-and-tricks
 A collection of tips and tricks in Visual Studio Code

+# duplicate a line of code quickly to go above current line
+Shift + Alt + Up

-# duplicate a line of code quickly
+# duplicate a line of code quickly to go below current line
 Shift + Alt + Up